Russia penetrated Merkel's 'inner circle', Khodorkovsky says

 A German-registered think-tank, called Dialogue of Civilisations, created by Russian oligarch Vladimir Yakunin "is used to identify potential Kremlin allies among European elites," he said.

-And "one of Yakunin's ... sources that he refers to in his reports to the Kremlin, forms part of Angela Merkel's inner circle," Khodorkovsky added.
+And "one of Yakunin's ... sources that he refers to in his reports to the Kremlin forms part of Angela Merkel's inner circle," Khodorkovsky added.

 A former Austrian business executive called Jan Marsalek was also used by Russia to recruit "a high-ranking Austrian intelligence officer" and to host parties to gather information on other security chiefs and politicians, Khodorkovsky said.

-He did not name the Merkel confidante or senior Austrian spy in his public remarks to MEPs due to the sensitivity of the information.
+He did not name the Merkel confidante or senior Austrian spy in his public remarks to MEPs due to the sensitivity of the cases.

 "Some of the information provided here cannot be corroborated by our sources in court because of fear for their lives and the lives of their families [in Russia]," Khodorkovsky said.

-But his pro-democracy NGO, The Dossier Centre, the same day, disclosed details in a 60-page report made available to members of the EP committee via a secure website.
+But his UK-based pro-democracy NGO, The Dossier Centre, the same day, disclosed details in a 60-page report made available to members of the EP committee via a secure website.

 Meanwhile, Yevgeny Prigozhin, another pro-Kremlin business tycoon, was also doing harm in Europe, Khodorkovsky said in Monday's hearing.

-Prigozhin's activities included procuring German components for Russian "weapons of mass destruction" and recruiting German politicians to legitimise dodgy elections in Russia-friendly countries in Africa.
+Prigozhin's activities included procuring German components for Russian "weapons of mass destruction" and recruiting German politicians to legitimise dodgy elections in Russia-friendly states in Africa.

 Prigozhin's internet "troll factories" were "engaged in fomenting anti-French sentiment in African countries" and trying to "provoke a diplomatic conflict between France and Italy".